rdp/ffmpeg-windows-build-helpers/README.md

 ./cross_compile_ffmpeg.sh
 ```

-And follow the prompts.
+And for both, follow the prompts.
-It should end up with a working static ffmpeg.exe within the sandbox directory.
+It should end up with a working static ffmpeg.exe within the "sandbox" directory.

-It works with 32 or 64 bit (host) Linux, and can produce either/or 32 and 64 bit windows ffmpeg.exe's, with lots of dependencies built in.
-To build more than just FFmpeg, use command line parameters to the script.

-OS X users, this may help: https://github.com/rdp/ffmpeg-windows-build-helpers/wiki/OS-X
+OS X users, follow instructions for linux above (it should "just work" no VM needed).

 Also NB that it has some command line parameters you can pass it, for instance to speed
-up the building speed of gcc, building a shared build (.dll style) of FFmpeg, etc.
+up the building speed of gcc, building a shared build (.dll style outputs) of FFmpeg, etc.
+building mp4box/mplayer/vlc, etc.
 Run it like
 ./cross_compile_ffmpeg.sh -h
 to see all the various options available to you.